alan7383/Discord-Analysis-Bot/README.md

 ## Usage
 - Invite the bot to your Discord server.
-- Use the command `/analyze` followed by an APK file attachment.
-- The bot will respond with a security report from VirusTotal.
+- When an APK file is uploaded in the server, the bot will automatically analyze it and provide a security report from VirusTotal.

 ## Public Bot Invitation
 If you prefer not to host the bot yourself, use the following invitation link to add the bot directly to your server: